 By creating a stellar and searchable profile, joining the right group boards, and pinning the right products for your audience, you’ll have no problem making your first affiliate commission using Pinterest.

-If you learned something from this article, or you’re just trying to spread the love, we would appreciate a pin or a share!
+If you learned something from this article, or you’re just trying to spread the love, I would appreciate a pin or a share!

 And as usual, our favorite part of the discussion happens in the comments.
 Are you already making money via Pinterest?
-Let us know, what are your tips?
+Let me know, what are your tips?